KathyTan-hub/basic-website/README.md

 # basic-website
-It is a complete website that contains most common HTML elements
+It is a website that contains most common HTML elements.
+This website is about the series of Harry Potter.